 Spinning by itself also has a fantastic way of allowing your mind to relax, that is once you have got the hang of it.
 It can be a bit stressful starting out but you soon get into a flow of working and it becomes an automatic action allowing you to go into a trance like state.

 Heres a short step by step process taken from the amazing and gifted spinning lecture given by Jennifer Lauxman (PhD) based just outside Glasgow, Scotland.
 She uses a method not unlike mine but i prefer the word emotion or spirit blessing to intention

 1) Begin with purpose in mind – Make a habit of declaring your intention before you begin.
-Bring your mind to the present act rather than multi tasking and letting your mind wander while you set up tools. ( I would also say a short rant to the spirits at this point and write the purpose on the whorl).
+Bring your mind to the present act rather than multi tasking and letting your mind wander while you set up tools. ( I would also say a short prayer to the spirits at this point and write the purpose on the whorl).

 2) Prepare your operative space and tools with care be mindful and intentional.
 There is nothing more distracting if you have to stop and go collect something you have forgotten.

 3) Use the structure of your belief and practice to set the space.
 Use preparation rituals and prayers of your belief to set this period of time aside for your spinning.

 4) The mind can be fluid and even the best of intention of focus can ebb and flow.
 When you notice yourself being distracted be gentle with yourself.
 Do not cause a huge rift in your focus by getting angry with yourself.
 Rather pause your spinning, close your eyes, deep breath and refocus.
 [This is why I sing a song or hum as you spin but the choice is yours, it also let the spirits know why you’re doing what you’re doing ed].

 5) When you have finished your work you can make a formal closing.
 Acknowledge the work you have done and what its purpose was for and that you have finished for that period of time.
 (Leave a wee offering to the spirits. ed)